Enjoy the beauty of Savannah’s Georgian architecture.

 As with the rest of our ongoing architectural series, this month we’re highlighting the grand, historic Georgian architecture style.
 And while we like to claim the name refers to our great state, this architectural design’s roots travels across seas.

 Double-hung sash windows were commonly used with small-pane glass, similar to Renaissance-era characteristics.
 And oftentimes, the windows would have decorative pediments overhead—some of the minimal ornamental elements.

 Georgian entrances are usually the main focus of the exterior design.
-Whether it’s an archway, pilasters on either side, or unique brick patterns different from the rest of the façade, entrances were meant to capture attention.
+Entrances were meant to capture attention.
+Georgian entrances use archways, flanking pilasters and unique brick patterns.

 Where to Find

-Though many houses in the Historic District have elements of Georgian architecture, The Olde Pink House, located on Reynolds square, is an excellent example that you can actually go inside.
+Though many houses in the Historic District have elements of Georgian architecture, The Olde Pink House, located on Reynolds square, is an excellent example.
 In addition to having a stunning exterior, the Pink House is a fine-dining restaurant that allows you an inside look at the interior characteristics and designs of the house.